Frequently asked questions

 Do you offer remote (telephone or video) counselling?

 We currently offer both telephone and video appointments by Zoom.
 Remote therapy may be offered to you after an initial discussion, if we decide that it’s appropriate for both your needs and situation.

 I have been a client before, can I come back?

-We welcome women who have used the service before, but you will need to have had a break of at least four months before making a new ‘request for service’.
+We welcome women who have used the Service before, but you will need to have had a break of at least four months before making a new ‘request for service’.
 This is so that the impact of previous counselling has had time to ‘settle’ in your life.